Steven Edwards

 At etch., Steven is able to fully showcase his two-ingredient style whilst also changing the menu regularly throughout the year, giving people a reason to come back, ‘the name came from the idea of something being etched in the memory,’ he explains, ‘so, my biggest aim is for the food at etch. to leave a lasting impression but I also always want the menu to be evolving throughout the year.
 We’ve probably got close to one-hundred-and-fifty different dishes coming onto the tasting menu each year and I think that’s quite rare.
 Hopefully it also gives people a reason to come back.’
 This is just one of the many reasons why etch. has proved a hit ever since opening and continues to consistently be ranked in the top hundred restaurants in the country

 Steven hasn’t just stopped at etch. though.
-Since opening his first restaurant, he has also gone on to open another at Bingham Riverhouse in Richmond, which serves a less formal a la carte menu, and has plans for further spots down the line.
+After opening his first restaurant, he went onto to open another at Bingham Riverhouse in Richmond, but left the venture at the end of 2023, saying that he wanted to focus on other projects.
 It takes a chef with real talent to win a competition like MasterChef: The Professionals, but to continue riding the wave of success afterwards requires character, and Steven continues to prove that he has bags of the stuff.